atomlayer/llama_cute_voice_assistant/README.md

 Disclaimer: This is a pre-alpha version.

 Motivation: Many voice assistants with artificial intelligence have an unpleasant voice.
-While it may be a matter of personal preference, I aspire to create a more human-like assistant.
+While it may be a matter of personal preference.
+I aim to create a more humanoid assistant that allows you to plug in cute anime character voices and vtuber voices.
 <br>
 <br>
 <br>